Introduction

 Your phone rings at 9 PM.
 A customer's AC just died in 95-degree heat.
 They need help now.
 But you're at your kid's soccer game, and the call goes to voicemail.
 They call the next contractor on Google.
 You just lost a $3,500 job.

 This happens more than you think.
-Industry research shows home services contractors miss 60-80% of incoming customer calls.
+Industry research shows home services contractors miss 60-80% of incoming customer calls—and 62% of calls to home services businesses go completely unanswered.
 Customer service data reveals that three out of every four potential customers are calling someone else because you didn't answer.

 Why Small Businesses Need AI Receptionists